DaAlbrecht/thesis-TEKO/content/Research.typ

 [STOMP],
 [STOMP is a text-based messaging protocol.
 STOMP emphasizes simplicity.
 It does not define strict messaging semantics and is therefore easy to implement.
-It is also the only protocol that can be used manually over telnet], [MQTT],
+It is also the only protocol that can be used manually over telnet.], [MQTT],
 [MQTT is a binary communication protocol that places a strong emphasis on lightweight publish/subscribe messaging.
 It is designed primarily for use with